Pervasive Software: History

+In 1998, Pervasive acquired Canadian web tools developer EveryWare Development for CA$16,232,00, shutting down EveryWare's Mac-only database server Butler SQL and continuing support for their Tango web development environment and Bolero website tracking software.
+Pervasive sold the Tango technology to Australian company Witango in 2001.

 In August 2003, Pervasive agreed to acquire Data Junction Corporation, makers of data and application integration tools renamed Pervasive Data Integrator, for about $51.7 million in cash and stock shares.
 Data Junction, founded in 1984, was a privately held company also headquartered in Austin.
 The merger closed in December 2003.

 Pervasive also acquired business-to-business data interchange service Channelinx in August 2009.
 Based in Greenville, South Carolina, it continued operating under the name Pervasive Business Xchange.

 In February 2011, Pervasive announced version 5 of DataRush, which included integration with the MapReduce programming model of Apache Hadoop.

 In 2013, Pervasive Software was acquired by Actian Corporation for $161.9 million.
 Actian had initially made offers in August 2012 starting at $154 million 30% higher than its shares traded at the time, and raised its price in November.
 Pervasive agreed to the deal in January 2013, and it closed in April.

 Products

+PSQL

+Pervasive PSQL, also known as Pervasive.PSQL or simply PSQL (originally Btrieve) is a DBMS for embedded applications.
+There were four editions of Pervasive PSQL: PSQL Client, PSQL Workgroup, PSQL Server, and PSQL Vx Server.